Matter of Britain: Arthurian legend

 The Arthurian legend (French légende arthurienne), also known as the Arthurian myth or Arthuriana, is the best-known part of the Matter of Britain.
-The "historical" (but already containing fantasy elements) Arthurian content of Geoffrey and his successors (notably Wace), along with Welsh and Breton tales (notably the Mabinogion), many of them now-lost oral traditions and unrecorded troubadour works, became the foundation for writers of Arthurian chivalric romances.
-Many, more or less fantastical, stories in verse and prose came out from France and later England (due to its close ties with France), as well as various other European countries, in the sub-genre known as Arthurian romance that first emerged in Northern France during the second half of the 12th century.
-Besides the creation of original works of Arthurian romance in France and other countries (notably in Germany since the late 12th century), in particular the works of the Francophone poetry such as the works of Chrétien de Troyes and prose such as the Vulgate Cycle circulated widely across cultures, having been translated (and often altered) in many countries throughout Europe.
+The "historical" (but already containing fantasy elements) Arthurian content of Geoffrey and his successors (notably Wace), along with Welsh and Breton tales (notably the Mabinogion), including the now-lost oral traditions and unrecorded troubadour works, became the foundation for writers of Arthurian chivalric romances.
+Many, more or less fantastical, stories in verse and prose came out from France and later England (due to its close ties with France), as well as other mostly Western European countries, in the sub-genre known as the Arthurian romance that first emerged in Northern France during the second half of the 12th century.

-The Arthurian tales have been changed throughout time, and other characters have been added to add backstory and expand on various members of Arthur's chivalric order, the Knights of the Round Table.
-The medieval legend of Arthur and his knights is full of Christian themes, notably the quest for an important Christian relic, the Holy Grail.
-Another major element involves relationships in the tradition of courtly love, such as these between Lancelot and Guinevere or Tristan and Iseult.
-Arthurian romance's English-language quasi-canon, based on French prose cycles and some other works, was eventually established by Thomas Malory in his 15th-century compilation Le Morte d'Arthur, which continues to be highly influential today.
+The Arthurian tales have been changed throughout time.
+Various characters and stories have been added by different authors, often expanding on various members of Arthur's chivalric order, the Knights of the Round Table.
+The legend of Arthur and his knights is full of Christian themes, notably that of the Holy Grail.
+Another major element involves relationships in the tradition of courtly love, prominently between Lancelot and Arthur's wife Guinevere.
+The legend of Tristan and Iseult would also became an integral part of the Arthuriana, especially through the vast Prose Tristan.
+Besides the creation of original works of Arthurian romance in other countries (notably in Germany since the late 12th century), particularly the works of francophone poetry and later also prose circulated widely across medieval cultures by being translated (and often locally altered) in many countries throughout Europe.